datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter1.md

 n <- 20
 n*(n-1)/2

-# Below, write you code for the first 100 integers

-# Calculate the sum of the first 100 positive integers
+# Below, write you code to calculate the sum of the first 100 integers

 ```